jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 - Supports more filetypes such as [Svelte](https://github.com/sveltejs/prettier-plugin-svelte) and [TOML](https://github.com/bd82/toml-tools/tree/master/packages/prettier-plugin-toml)
   via plugins.
-These filetypes are not enabled by default - see the instructions at the top of this document to add them.
+These filetypes are not enabled by default, but you can follow the instructions [here](#filetypes) to define your own list of filetypes.

 ##### Usage